Welcome to the

 Bangladesh Business News

-The yield on five-year treasury bonds declined on Tuesday as commercial banks continued to park surplus liquidity in government securities amid persistently weak private-sector credit demand. [...]
+Yields on Treasury bills (T-bills) remained largely unchanged on Sunday as banks continued to channel surplus liquidity into government securities amid subdued private sector credit demand. [...]

 We are the meeting point for Bangladesh and Hong Kong